 An Interactive Look at Creating a Sustainable Arts Practice

 June 11, 2021

 In addition to leading the Eugene Public Library Foundation, Reed is a multi-media designer who weaves tactile design pieces.
 Follow along with making a basic tapestry weaving loom from objects you may have around your house and learn how to make your arts and crafts activities more sustainable.

 Reed Davaz McGowan grew up in Eugene and first fell in love with reading at the Eugene Public Library, She has since built over 20 years of expertise as a nonprofit leader.
 As an executive director of organizations in San Francisco and Philadelphia, she has focused on increasing access to and funding for innovative arts and educational programming for underserved and often marginalized youth and communities.
+She collaboratively transformed a vacant meat market into a dynamic community arts space on the Mission Street commercial corridor in San Francisco.
 Reed received her Master of Arts in Arts Management from the University of Oregon in 2007, earning the Walton Research Scholarship for her research on youth leadership development in the arts.
 In 2002, she received a Bachelor of Arts degree in Spanish from the University of Oregon.
 She is also a multimedia designer and public transportation enthusiast.